yelghali/azure-docs/articles/aks/concepts-sustainable-software-engineering.md

  - Plan your deployments to maximize compute utilization for running batch workloads during low-carbon intensity periods.

-## Sustainability Checklist for AKS clusters
+## For Platform Teams: Sustainability Checklist for AKS clusters

 **Enable Modernization of Applications**
 -  Use Keda as an [AKS addon](/azure/aks/keda-about)